 Chief Executive Officer, Australian Koala Foundation

-Deborah Tabart OAM has been leading the Australian Koala Foundation since 1988 and is recognised around the world as an advocate for koalas, or simply as 'the Koala Woman'.
-Her passion is palpable and through Koalas she casts her imagination and creative vision towards promoting a future of world-wide sustainable land-use, and the regeneration and restoration of environments around the world.
+Deborah Tabart OAM has been leading the Australian Koala Foundation since 1988, and is recognised around the world as an advocate for koalas--or simply as 'the Koala Woman'.
+She casts her palpable passion, imagination and creative vision towards promoting a future of world-wide sustainable land-use and the regeneration of environments.

-Deborah was given the brief to 'raise funds to save the Koala'.
+Deborah was initially given a brief to 'raise funds to save the Koala'.
 She soon realised it was not as simple as that.
-She began a steep learning curve in the world of Koalas, government, business, greenies, the community and science.
+She began a steep learning curve in the world of Koalas, government, business, environmentalists, the community and science.

 Under Deborah's direction, the Australian Koala Foundation has grown into an internationally recognised scientific organisation which has won a Computerworld Smithsonian Medal for excellence in mapping koala habitat.
 This has brought 'saving Koalas' to the world's consciousness and the Koala Habitat Atlas is a key achievement of the AKF team.
 Thousands of man hours has gone into ground truthing Koala habitat and in 2017, the AKF will finalised the complete geographic range of the Koala – a huge area comprising of 1.5 million square kilometres.

 In her lifetime, Deborah hopes to see all Koala habitats mapped, the enactment of the Koala Protection Act and the establishment of Koala conservation zones where people live with respect and understanding for neighbouring Koalas and other wildlife.

 Deborah is also the recipient of the 2011 IABC EXCEL Award.
 She is the first Australian, first CEO of a Not-for-Profit organisation and first woman to win this prestigious communication award.

 2008 - OAM for 'Koala Woman'

 The fight to protect Koalas and their habitat has been recognised by the Queen’s representive, the Governor General.

 'Koala Woman' Deborah Tabart, CEO of the Australian Koala Foundation, was awarded an Order of Australia Medal in this year’s Australia Day Honour List for outstanding service to the nation and humanity through her work with the AKF.